The Provisional IRA

 One motif adopted by the Provisional IRA was the phoenix, a symbol of rebirth

-The leaders of the IRA at this time were political ideologues more than military commanders.
-They had not anticipated or prepared for armed confrontation.
-When Catholics were targeted by the Royal Ulster Constabulary (RUC) or Loyalist gangs, the IRA was not organised or equipped to defend them.
+The growing trouble in Northern Ireland in 1969 had a significant impact on the Irish Republican Army (IRA).
+The leaders of the IRA at this time were political ideologues more than military commanders; they had not anticipated or prepared for armed confrontation.
+When Catholics in Northern Ireland were targeted by the Royal Ulster Constabulary (RUC) and Loyalist gangs, the IRA was not organised or equipped to defend them.
 When violence erupted in the Bogside in August 1969, the IRA in Northern Ireland possessed only ten guns.
+The IRA’s failure to prepare and respond brought factional and ideological divisions to a head.
+In December 1969 a clique of younger, more radical volunteers held a series of meetings and formed a seven-man Provisional Army Council.
+This group formed the nucleus of the Provisional IRA.
+In its first year, the Provisional IRA was small, undermanned and also short of weapons and munitions.
+The growing sectarianism and violence of 1971-72 swelled their ranks.
+By 1972 the ‘Provos’ were strong enough to initiate a guerrilla war against British soldiers and security forces in Northern Ireland.

-The first Provos
+The first ‘Provos’

-Mac Stíofáin was supported by Seamus Twomey, a bad-tempered brawler from the Falls Road who was fanatical about driving the English out of Ireland at the point of a gun.
+The founding members of the Provisional IRA were long-serving Republicans.
+The most significant figure was Seán Mac Stíofáin, who became the first Provisional IRA chief of staff, or de facto leader, in December 1969.
+Mac Stíofáin was an unlikely Irish Republican.
+Born in London as John Stephenson, he served with the British Royal Air Force (RAF) during World War II.
+He joined Sinn Fein and the IRA after the war.
+In 1953 Mac Stíofáin was arrested and imprisoned in England, along with future IRA leader Cathal Goulding, after stealing weapons from an army base.
+Mac Stíofáin was supported by Seamus Twomey, a bad-tempered brawler from the Falls Road, who was fanatical about driving out the English at the point of a gun.
 Daithi O’Conaill was from Cork in the Republic of Ireland, a lifelong IRA member and its former chief of staff during the 1950s.
-Ruairi O’Bradaigh‘s family were so staunchly Republican that he was given the middle names Roger Casement; O’Bradaigh had been an IRA leader in the 1950s while working as an Irish language teacher and abstentionist politician.
+Ruairi O’Bradaigh’s family were so staunchly Republican that he was given the middle names Roger Casement; O’Bradaigh too was an IRA leader in the 1950s, while working as an Irish language teacher and Sinn Fein politician.
+This group finalised their mission at a January 1970 meeting of the Provisional Army Council.
+The first priority, they determined, was to defend Catholic communities from attacks and victimisation.
+They formulated their own organisation and command structure, and developed strategies for propaganda, recruitment, training and the acquisition of money and weapons.

 provisional ira

-Martin McGuinness, the future Sinn Fein leader who joined the Provos in 1970
+Martin McGuinness, the future Sinn Fein leader who joined the ‘Provos’ in 1970

-As the dust settled, the Provisionals came to be seen as a younger, tougher and more militant iteration of the IRA.
+At this point the IRA began to split into two separate armies: the Official IRA led by Goulding and the more militant Provisionals led by Mac Stíofáin.
+The group’s secretive and decentralised nature meant many volunteers were unaware of the split, some for several weeks.
+One was future Sinn Fein leader Martin McGuinness: he mistakenly joined the Official IRA in 1970 only to cross over to the Provisionals shortly after.
+As the dust settled the Provisionals came to be seen as a younger, tougher and more militant iteration of the IRA.
 They were first and foremost a paramilitary group, prepared to fight and die for a united Irish republic.
 Its members frequently harked back to the Easter Rising and the very first IRA.
 One of their emblems was the phoenix, symbolising the rebirth of the Republican traditions of 1916 and the Irish War of Independence.
+Unlike the Official IRA, the ‘Provos’ emphasised action rather than strategy.
+While Official IRA leaders were scattered across Northern Ireland and the Republic, the leaders of the Provisional IRA could be found in the thick of the Troubles in Belfast and Derry.

 provisional ira